splunk/public-o11y-docs/gdi/opentelemetry/install-k8s.rst

    # openshift deployment (openshift can run on multiple cloud providers, so cloudProvider is excluded here)
    --set distribution=openshift

-To set your cloud provider, and indirectly configure ``cloud.platform`` for the resource detection processor, use:
+To set your cloud provider and configure ``cloud.platform`` for the resource detection processor, use:

 .. code-block:: bash